 Healthy people who are infected with tuberculosis have about a 5 to 10% lifetime risk of developing active disease, although the percentage varies significantly by age and other risk factors.

-In 50 to 80% of those who develop active disease, TB reactivates within the first 2 yr, but it can also occur decades later.
+In 50 to 80% of those who develop active disease, TB reactivates within the first 2 years, but it can also reactivate decades later.

 Any organ initially seeded may become a site of reactivation, but reactivation occurs most often in the lung apices, presumably because of favorable local conditions such as high oxygen tension.
 Ghon foci and affected hilar lymph nodes are much less likely to be sites of reactivation.

-Other conditions that facilitate reactivation, but to a lesser extent than HIV infection, include
+Other risk factors that facilitate reactivation, but to a lesser extent than HIV infection, include

 Jejunoileal bypass surgery